OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 # Introduction

-## BLUF: How to address AI Security
+## Short summary: how to address AI Security

 While AI offers powerful perfomance boosts, it also increases the attack surface available to bad actors.
 It is therefore imperative to approach AI applications with a clear understanding of potential threats and which of those threats to prioritize for each use case.
 Standards and governance help guide this process for individual entities leveraging AI capabilities.